Department website: http://krieger.jhu.edu/africana/

 Writing Intensive

 This course provides "hands on" research experience applying sociological research tools and a sociological perspective to problems of substance.
 Qualitative observational and/or interviewing methods will be emphasized.
 Students will design and carry out a research project and write a research report.
-This course fulfills the "research practicum" requirement for the Sociology major.
+Introduction to Social Statistics (230.205) and Research Methods for the Social Sciences (230.202) are prerequisites.
+This course is restricted to Juniors and Seniors only.
+Instructor permission required for prerequisite exemptions for all students (majors and non-majors).
+Sophomores require instructor permission.

 Distribution Area: Social and Behavioral Sciences